network-space/RDT-using-eBPF/README.md

 - varying testing environments such as virtual ethernet pairs, cable connection of 2 computers, 2 virtual machines, wireless local communication, IP communication of 2 remote computers

 #### Components
 The components are explained in steps 1,2,3,4...
-Follow them for easier understanding of each packet.
+Follow them for easier understanding of each path.
 ##### Sender
 ###### Userspace Program
 ##### 1
 Creates a array in memory each byte of whom is a random 8bit value.
 Then creates a packet buffer and fills it with data that will not change over packets.
 Sends the file in packets defined as:
 < frame | packet indice | data >
-The sizes vary according to parameters of the experiment -and the program. (goto **2**)
+The sizes vary according to parameters of the experiment -and the program. (goto **2**) Then enters a loop iterations of whose are as follows:
+1. Check if any Ack or Nack packet has come.
+##### 5
+2. If a Ack packet has come; set the packet indice as acknowledged.
+##### 6
+2. If a NACK packet has come; unset the packet indice if it has been set as acknowledged.
+1. Then traverse the packets to see if any non-acknowledged packet remains, if so, goto 1.
+Else, the transfer has been finished.

 ###### eBPF.XDP Program
 ##### 4
 Receives a cumulative Ack packet or a NACK packet.
-- Cumulative ack packets are sent as individual ack packets to the userspace program thru a eBPF ring buffer. (goto **to be cont...**)
+- Cumulative ack packets are sent as individual ack packets to the userspace program thru a eBPF ring buffer. (goto **5**)
+- NACK packets are sent as-is to the userspace thru the same eBPF ring buffer. (goto **6**)

 ##### Receiver
 ###### eBPF.XDP Program
 ##### 2
-If the packet is interested, first delivers the packet to the userspace using eBPF ring buffers. (goto **3**) Then if cumulative Ack count is reached, manipulates the packet so that the packet is a cumulative Ack packet.
+If the packet is interested, first delivers the packet to the userspace using eBPF ring buffers. (goto **3**) Then if cumulative Ack count is reached, manipulates the packet so that the packet becomes a cumulative Ack packet.
 Using XDP_TX, sends the ack packet to the sender. (goto **4**)
 ###### Userspace Program
 ##### 3
 Receives packets from ring buffer.
 Sometimes the ring buffer sends partial information of a packet.
 So the size of the ring buffer is not enough.
-If it detects this, sends a NACK message to the sender for the specific packet. (goto **to be continued...**)
+If it detects this, sends a NACK message to the sender for the specific packet. (goto **4**) Else, stores the packet.

-After sending each portion (From now omn, _portion_ means the portion of the file that a single packet holds.)

-- 4 components for the proposed system are 2 pairs for sender and receiver, each having a kernel-space eBPF.XDP program and a user-space program for obvious reasons.
-- The sender's userspace program puts